Insurgency in Punjab, India: Operation Blue Star

 The army had underestimated the firepower possessed by the militants.
 Militants had Chinese made rocket-propelled grenade launchers with armour piercing capabilities.
 Tanks and heavy artillery were used to attack the militants using anti-tank and machine-gun fire from the heavily fortified Akal Takht.
 After a 24-hour firefight, the army finally wrested control of the temple complex.
 Casualty figures for the Army were 83 dead and 249 injured.
 According to the official estimate presented by the Indian government, 1592 were apprehended and there were 493 combined militant and civilian casualties.
 High civilian casualties were attributed by the state to militants using pilgrims trapped inside the temple as human shields.
-According to Indian army generals, it was "doubtful" that Bhindranwale had any assurance of help or promise of asylum from Pakistan, as he made no attempt to escape with any associates, in additions to traditions of martyrdom.
+According to Indian army generals, it was "doubtful" that Bhindranwale had any assurance of help or promise of asylum from Pakistan, as he made no attempt to escape with any associates, in addition to traditions of martyrdom.

 Assassination of Indira Gandhi and anti-Sikh riots

-The Operation Bluestar was criticized by many Sikhs bodies, who interpreted the military action as an assault on Sikh religion.
+Operation Bluestar was criticized by many Sikhs bodies who interpreted the military action as an assault on Sikh religion.
 Four months after the operation, on 31 October 1984, Indira Gandhi was assassinated in vengeance by her two Sikh bodyguards, Satwant Singh and Beant Singh.

 Public outcry and instigation of the public by several high-profile politicians and actors over Gandhi's death led to the killings of more than 3,000 Sikhs in the ensuing 1984 anti-Sikh riots.
 In the aftermath of the riots, the government reported that 20,000 had fled the Dehli; the People's Union for Civil Liberties reported "at least" 1,000 displaced persons.
 The most-affected regions were the Sikh neighbourhoods of Delhi.
 Human rights organisations and newspapers across India believed that the massacre was organised.
 The collusion of political officials in the violence and judicial failure to penalise the perpetrators alienated Sikhs and increased support for the Khalistan movement.